The Geometric Dynamical Northcott and Bogomolov Properties: Algebraic families of polarized endomorphisms

-We note that the previous discussion implies that a polarized endomorphism $(X,f,L)$ over the field $\mathbf{K}=\C(\mathcal{B})$ of rational functions of a normal projective complex variety $\mathcal{B}$ gives rise to an algebraic family of polarized endomorphisms.
-The converse is also true: let $X$ be the generic fiber of $\mathcal{X}$, and let $L$ and $f$ be the respective restrictions of $\mathcal{L}$ and $\mathcal{f}$ to the generic fiber, then $(X,f,L)$ is a polarized endomorphism over $\mathbf{K}$.
+Conversely, an algebraic family of polarized endomorphisms gives rise to a polarized endomorphism $(X,f,L)$, with $L$ very ample.
+Indeed, let $X$ be the generic fiber of $\mathcal{X}$, and let $L$ and $f$ be the respective restrictions of $\mathcal{L}$ and $\mathcal{f}$ to $X$.
+Then $(X,f,L)$ is a polarized endomorphism over $\mathbf{K}$.
+Note that in what follow, when we speak of an algebraic family of polarized endomorphisms, we always mean that the corresponding line bundle $L$ is very ample.